timmalstead/Night_in_front_end/readme.md

 * Save user food and movie preferences to create a "random night" feature that will select a movie and recipe with one click.

-* Send ingredients and cooking instructions to a provided phone number using a Socket.IO interface.
+* Send ingredients and cooking instructions to a provided phone number using an SMS api.

 ### Special Thanks